On the k-Means/Median Cost Function: Introduction

 Coresets are extremely useful objects in data processing, where a coreset of a large dataset can be thought of as a concise representation of the dataset with respect to the specific data processing task in question.
-More formally, here is the definition of a coreset with respect to the $k$-means problem.
+Next, we give the formal definition of a coreset for the $k$-means problem.